OfficeDev/Office-Add-in-NodeJS-SSO/README.md

 There are two versions of the sample in this repo, each with its own README file:

 - In the **Complete** folder is a sample, whose README will walk you through the process of registering the add-in with Azure Active Directory (AAD) and configuring the project.
- - In the **Auto-Setup** folder is the same sample, but it contains a utility that will automate most of the registration and configuration.
+- In the **SSOAutoSetup** folder is the same sample, but it contains a utility that will automate most of the registration and configuration.
 Instructions are in the README in that folder.
 We recommend that you go through the manual process in the Complete folder if you have never registered an app with AAD before.
 Doing so will give you a better understanding of what AAD does and the significance of the configuration steps.
 - **Under construction:** We plan to have a "Before" version which will be used in conjunction with a walkthrough article at [Create a Node.js Office Add-in that uses single sign-on](https://docs.microsoft.com/en-us/office/dev/add-ins/develop/create-sso-office-add-ins-nodejs).

 These sample is built on Node.JS, Express, and Microsoft Authentication Library for JavaScript (msal.js).